Ice Fishing In Rhode Island

 Guide to favorite fish species at top ice fishing lakes in the state.

 The best ice fishing lakes in RI include Georgiaville Pond, Waterman Reservoir and Worden Pond.
 The most popular species through the ice, across the state, include bass, perch and pike.
+The purpose of this page is to share basic information about the best ice fishing lakes in the state, plus the species found in each lake.
 See a list of lakes and species below.

 Ice fishing is as basic as fishing gets.
 During winter, it is popular here in the state.
 Aside from the tools one uses to create a hole in the ice, all other gear is very basic.
 A simple rod, reel, line and hook or lure is all you need.
 Lures, live bait and prepared bait are options, depending on the fish species in the lake or pond.